mawngo/go-batch/README.md

 You can implement caching by simply checking the cache before `Load` and add item to the cache in the `LoadBatchFn`

-All `Load` request before and during load of the same key will share the same `Future`.
+All `Load` request before and during loading of the same key will share the same `Future`.
 Multiple `LoadBatchFn` can be run concurrently, but they will never share the same keys sets.

 See [loader cache example](examples/loadercache/main.go).